palfrey/moolah/Readme.md

 Heroku Setup
 ------------

-There's a running instance of this at https://fixer-heroku.herokuapp.com/ but here's how I did that.
+There's a running instance of this at https://moolah-heroku.herokuapp.com/ but here's how I did that.

 1. Get a [Heroku](https://www.heroku.com/) account.
 Free ones work fine.
 2. Install the [Heroku toolbelt](https://toolbelt.heroku.com/)
 3. Goto your [dashboard](https://dashboard.heroku.com/apps/) and make a new app.
-Mine was called "docket-heroku" but you'll need to use another name for yours, and replace anywhere I use that.
+Mine was called "moolah-heroku" but you'll need to use another name for yours, and replace anywhere I use that.
-4. `heroku git:remote --app fixer-heroku` to make it possible to push to deploy to your new app.
+4. `heroku git:remote --app moolah-heroku` to make it possible to push to deploy to your new app.
 5. We're using multiple buildpacks, both the Python (backend) and Node.js (assets).
 Just doing `heroku buildpacks:add --index 1 heroku/nodejs` should get you configured correctly, but for reference the result of `heroku buildpacks` should say (and if it doesn't, read [the docs](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app))
    1. heroku/nodejs
    2. heroku/python